benjamin21st/bigdata_2016/README.md

 And if you head over to [localhost:5000/trips/count](localhost:5000/trips/count)

 Note that currently it only supports serving from port 5000, this will be updated later.

+## 5. API access
+Once you have database and python dependencies set up.
+These are the endpoints you can request for data (Everywhere that has "yellow" can be replaced to "green" ):
+ * /trips/count
+ * /tripstats
+  * /tripstats/yellow
+   * /tripstats/yellow?count
+   * /tripstats/yellow?interval=monthly
+  * /tripstats/dist/yellow?range=year
+  * /tripstats/passengers/yellow?range=year
+   * /tripstats/passengers/yellow?range=month
+   * /tripstats/passengers/yellow?range=day
+ * /spatialstats